What the Options Market Tells Us About PayPal Holdings

+In terms of liquidity and interest, the mean open interest for PayPal Holdings options trades today is 6091.0 with a total volume of 1,842.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for PayPal Holdings's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of PayPal Holdings's whale trades within a strike price range from $40.0 to $120.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for PayPal Holdings's big money trades within a strike price range of $70.0 to $95.0 over the last 30 days.

 |Symbol